traitify/traitify-ruby/README.md

 ## Usage

+The Traitify Client supports dynamically creating resource routes as seen in the examples below.
+Alternatively, HTTP methods (get, post, put, delete, path) can be used directly.

-First, it is helpful to configure Traitify, otherwise everytime you create a Traitify object you must add the configuration
+It is helpful to configure Traitify, otherwise everytime you create a Traitify object you must add the configuration options.

 ### Configuration

-All the configuration options can be found in `lib/Traitify/configuration.rb`
+All the configuration options can be found in `lib/traitify/configuration.rb`

     Traitify.configure do |traitify|
       traitify.host = "https://api-sandbox.traitify.com"